micmejia/bible-dump/NKJV/James/Jas 5.md

 Brethren, if anyone among you wanders from the truth, and someone turns him back,

 ###### 20
-let him know that he who turns a sinner from the error of his way will save [^l]a soul from death and cover a multitude of sins.
+let him know that he who turns a sinner from the error of his way will save a soul from death and cover a multitude of sins.